axibase/atsd-use-cases/research/hawaii-prices/README.md

 Create a derived series to calculate the difference between local and mainland prices:

 1. In the `Hilo` series, define an alias `alias = s1`.
 In the `US` series, define a second alias `alias = s2`.
 Hide both series using a `display=false` setting.
 1. Define a new series with `label = Hilo over US Diesel Surcharges` setting included.
-Use the expression `value = value('s1') - value('s2')` to calculate the desired metric.
+Use the expression `value = value('s1') - value('s2')` to calculate the derived metric.

 ![Figure 16](./images/Figure16.png)